Mauthausen-Gusen camp trials: Second Mauthausen camp trial

 The second Mauthausen camp trial started on August 6, 1947.
 Altogether 8 former members of the camp's administration were accused of the same set of crimes as in the former trial.
 On August 21 the verdict was reached.
 Four Nazis were sentenced to death by hanging, one for life imprisonment, two for short-term sentences and one was acquitted of all the charges.
-Three of the death sentences were carried out on November 19, 1948.
-The death sentence against Michael Heller was reduced to life in prison in 1949.
+All the death sentences were carried out on November 19, 1948.